learn-co-curriculum/dsc-pipelines-lab-v2-1/README.md

 As you can see from the data, not all features are on the same scale.
-Since we will be using k-nearest neighbors, which uses distance between features to classify points, we need to bring all these features to the same scale.
+Since we will be using k-nearest neighbors, which uses the distance between features to classify points, we need to bring all these features to the same scale.
 This can be done using standardization.